1000 GIS Applications & Uses

 934. Inter-modal Transportation – Compiling two different modes of transportation (such as rail and truck) to move goods or passengers.

-935. Rails-to-Trails Conservancy – Converting unused railway into a paved multi-use paths.
+935. Rails-to-Trails Conservancy – Converting unused railways into paved multi-use paths.
 (Rails-to-Trails)

 936. Traffic Congestion – Alleviating traffic congestion by making the best possible use of the existing transportation network and gathering data to improve decisions for modifying the network.